GrantExec, a Euna Solutions® company

 FY 2026 Continuum of Care Competition and Youth Homelessness Demonstration Program Grants NOFO

-This funding opportunity provides financial support to local governments, nonprofit organizations, and tribal entities to develop coordinated community strategies aimed at ending homelessness and improving services for vulnerable populations, particularly youth aged 24 and younger.
+This funding opportunity provides financial support to local governments, nonprofit organizations, and tribal entities to develop coordinated community strategies that address and reduce homelessness, particularly focusing on vulnerable populations and youth.

 $25,000,000